AckerlyXu/heima/articles/hdinsight/hdinsight-apache-kafka-connect-vpn-gateway.md

 ﻿---
-title: Connect to Kafka using virtual networks - Azure HDInsight | Microsoft Docs
+title: Connect to Kafka using virtual networks - Azure HDInsight | Azure
 description: Learn how to directly connect to Kafka on HDInsight through an Azure Virtual Network.
 Learn how to connect to Kafka from development clients using a VPN gateway, or from clients in your on-premises network by using a VPN gateway device.
 services: hdinsight
 documentationCenter: ''